GCP load balancer with autoscale quick setup¶

 Choose

-.
-Create server health check, set port8081
+Create health check.
+Create server health check, set port8081and request/

 -